PD SAFEx – Now accepting participants

-PD Safex is the effective physical therapy proven in clinical trials to have slowed the progression of Parkinson’s Disease symptoms beyond traditional drug therapy and other exercise options.
+PD SAFEx is the effective exercise prescription proven in clinical trials to have slowed the progression of Parkinson’s Disease symptoms beyond traditional drug treatment and other exercise options.

 Call (519) 208-2273 to add yourself to the waitlist now.

-PD Safex is the effective physical therapy proven in clinical trials to have slowed the progression of Parkinson’s Disease symptoms beyond traditional drug therapy and other exercise options.
-The program consists of a series of easy-to-do exercises that are carried out under the guidance of a Certified Instructor in either group or individually settings depending on the stage of the participants disease progression.
+PD SAFEx is the effective exercise that has been proven in clinical trials to have slowed the progression of Parkinson’s Disease symptoms beyond traditional drug treatment and other exercise options.
+The program consists of a series of easy-to-do exercises that are carried out under the guidance of a Registered Kinesiologist or Physiotherapist in either group or individually settings depending on the stage of the participants disease progression.

 Parkinson’s Disease has no cure

 Parkinson’s disease is a progressive and degenerative movement disorder of the central nervous system.
 Parkinson’s is an idiopathic (having no known cause) and presently, there is no cure.
 It affects over one million people in Canada and the United States and of all neurodegenerative disorders, it is second only to Alzheimer’s.
 Parkinson’s has a dramatic long-term impact on one’s ability to control every-day movements, quality of life and independence.
 Early in the course of the disease, the most obvious symptoms are tremors, rigidity, slowness of movement, balance and difficulty with walking.
 Later, cognitive and behavioural problems may arise, with dementia commonly occurring in the advanced stages of the disease.